-This course provides an introduction to curriculum, pedagogy and assessment for teaching the Stage 5 Elective Technology Syllabi including: Food, Textiles, Engineering and ICT.
+This course provides an introduction to curriculum, pedagogy and assessment for teaching the Stage 5 Elective Technology Syllabi including: Food, Textiles, Industrial Technology, Information Software Technology (IST) & ICT.
 It provides students with an opportunity to understand the various discourses that inform teachers' knowledge and pedagogical practice as well as critically engaging with models of pedagogy.
 Students will also develop practical skills in the Food and Textile contexts of the Stage 4 Technology Mandatory Syllabus in NSW.

-1. Design challenging, engaging, and supportive project-based learning activities and assessment for teaching the Stage 5 Elective Technology Syllabi.
+1. Design challenging, engaging, and supportive programs for teaching the Stage 5 Elective Technology Syllabi.

 2. Critically engage with various approaches to pedagogy / theories that capture the complexities of the curriculum.

-3. Demonstrate the use of food/textile skills in creating a product/system/environment and digital folio.
+3. Demonstrate the use of food/textile skills in creating a product/system/environment and in addition understand the use of digital folio.

-4. Demonstrate the teaching of numeracy skills when weighing, measuring and selecting temperatures to manufacture food/textiles items.
+4. Demonstrate the teaching of Technology including use of numeracy skills when weighing, measuring and selecting temperatures to manufacture food and/or textiles items.

 - Stage 5 Elective Syllabus